Although rare, ataxia in stroke patients can significantly affect one’s mobility due to impairments in balance and coordination.

 2. Occupational Therapy

-At occupational therapy, you’ll work on improving your fine-motor skills by practicing activities of daily living like brushing your teeth, eating, and getting dressed.
+At occupational therapy, you’ll work on improving your upper body strength, coordination, and fine-motor skills by practicing activities of daily living like brushing your teeth, eating, and getting dressed.

-An occupational therapist will assess how severe your ataxia is and teach you how to use adaptive tools if necessary.
+An occupational therapist will assess how severe your ataxia is and teach you how to use adaptive tools or techniques if necessary.

 Occupational therapy will teach you how to practically apply the improved mobility you gained from PT to your everyday life.